zpz/zpz.github.io/portfolio.md

 - <a href="{{ site.baseurl }}/athena-ctas/">"Insert Overwrite Into Table" with Amazon Athena</a>:
 a data engineering utility that enhances the usability and power of Amazon Athena.

-I do not have any large software project in the open.
-I'll point to a couple comparatively more interesting items in my Github account:

 - <a href="https://github.com/zpz/utilities.cc/blob/master/include/zpz/avro.h">avro.h</a>:
 a C++ utility for navigating in an Apache Avro file, making heavy use of an advanced C++ language feature called "variadic template".